Abdullah-Shah-26/BusLive/README.md

 ## Acknowledgements

-Special thanks to Sai Ganesh for the foundational architecture & design patterns that helped shape this project
+Special thanks to Sai Ganesh for architectural ideas and design patterns that influenced this project.

 ## License